Governance

 Cluster Payout Oracle

 Payout roots are proposed by registered frontend operators that have bonded 1,000 LREP in the FrontendRegistry.
 Operators publish the deterministic artifact URI and root from their registered wallet or a delegated snapshot keeper that approved them first, then wait through the challenge window.
-Other operators or auditors can recompute the artifact and challenge bad roots with the configured USDC challenge bond, which defaults to 5 USDC.
+Artifact v3 includes pinned settlement-time input snapshot references in the epoch parameter hash, so other operators or auditors recompute against the same identity, history, and ban-state boundary and can challenge bad roots with the configured USDC challenge bond, which defaults to 5 USDC.

 ClusterPayoutOracle Challenge Flow